openkim/kliff/docs/source/howto/install_kim_model.rst

 =============================

-As discussed in :ref:`tut_kim_sw` and :ref:`tut_nn`, you can write a trained model to a KIM potential that is compatible with the kim-api_ by:
+As discussed in :ref:`tut_kim_sw` and :ref:`tut_nn`, you can write a trained model to a KIM model that is compatible with the kim-api_ by:

 .. code-block:: python